THE FIRST EVER

 Q: Can I purchase books at the festival?

-Yes, books will be on sale at the festival bookstore in the festival headquarters tent at the Red Brick Center for the Arts.
-Books also will be available for sale at individual venues (Wheeler Opera House, Aspen Community Church, Pitkin County Library) following author talks.
+Yes, books will be on sale at the festival book store located in the headquarters tent.
+Books will also be available for sale at individual venues following author talks.

 Q: Will festival authors sign books?

 Yes!
 Most authors will sign books following their on-stage events, unless otherwise noted.
-There will also be a full schedule of signings taking place at festival headquarters (details to be announced).
+There will also be a full 2026 schedule of signings taking place at festival headquarters.

 Q: What are the festival’s accessibility accommodations?